Overgned-Investment-Group-LLC/nightquestLED.github.io/index.md

 <script src="https://ajax.googleapis.com/ajax/libs/jquery/3.5.1/jquery.min.js"></script>
 <script src="https://maxcdn.bootstrapcdn.com/bootstrap/4.5.2/js/bootstrap.min.js"></script>

+## DIY Kit & Savings
+Love tinkering and 3D printing?
+We've got great news!
+Download the 3D files for the Quest mount absolutely free and print your own mount.
+Opt for this DIY route, and you'll receive a $10 discount on your purchase.
+Buy our PCB/electronics kit for just $20, and with a quick assembly time of under 15 minutes (excluding print time), you'll have your NightQuestLED ready to roll!

 ## Features
 ### 18 W Infrared LED Array
 Our powerful infrared LED array ensures that your Quest 2 never loses track, even in the darkest environments.
 Experience smooth, uninterrupted gameplay or exploration, wherever you are.